wheresrhys/fetch-mock-jest/README.md

 # API

-`expect(fetchMock)` can be inspected using all the built in jest function inspection assertions
+`expect(fetchMock)` can be inspected using all the built in jest function inspection assertions. `fetch.mockClear()` and `fetch.mockReset()` shodul aslo work (however all other jest mock setup methods are disabled as fetch-mock's own methdos should always be used)

 In addition, the following work:
 `expect(fetchMock).toHaveLastFetched(url, options)`